How Mileage Shapes Your Insurance Risk Profile

 How to Lower Your Car Insurance Costs as a High-Mileage Driver

 High mileage doesn't mean you're stuck overpaying.
 There are several proven strategies to bring your premiums down even if you're logging 20,000+ miles a year.
-With national full-coverage premiums ranging from $2,101 to $2,638 annually in 2025–2026 — and modest increases projected for many states due to inflation and tariff-related repair cost pressures — finding every available discount matters more than ever.
+With the national full-coverage average ranging from $2,158 to $2,697 annually in 2026 — and 25% tariffs on imported auto parts threatening to push premiums up an additional 3–4% by year-end — finding every available discount matters more than ever.
 Check the annual cost of car insurance to see how your current premium stacks up against the national average.

 7 Ways High-Mileage Drivers Can Save